unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * [Android/iOS] Fixed generated x:uid setter not globalized for Uno.UI.Helpers.MarkupHelper.SetXUid and Uno.UI.FrameworkElementHelper.SetRenderPhase
 * Fix invalid XAML x:Uid parsing with resource file name and prefix (#1130, #228)
 * Fixed an issue where a Two-Way binding would sometimes not update values back to source correctly
+* Adjust the behavior of `DisplayInformation.LogicalDpi` to match UWP's behavior

 ## Release 1.45.0
 ### Features